Elaine Bernstein Partnow: Quotology career

 A self-taught “quotologist,” Partnow’s work is cited in Quotology (2009), by Willis Goth Regier, director of the University of Illinois Press.
 In addition to The Quotable Woman, her other quotation collections include The Little Book of the Spirit (2010), The Complete Idiot’s Guide to Great Quotes for All Occasions (2008), and The Quotable Jewish Woman (2004).
 For four years she wrote a column featuring women’s quotations, “Women of Wisdom,” on the award-winning website Feminist.com.

 In the first edition of The Quotable Woman, Partnow describes how her mother inspired the book that shaped much of her subsequent career.
 While working as a stage actress in Hollywood, Partnow had come to a crossroads in her life.
 In 1973, after enduring a succession of illnesses, accidents and tragedies, culminating in the death of her mother, an avid fan of quotation collections, at age 61, Elaine felt lost.
 One night, while resting on her mother’s bed and contemplating her future, she saw what she later described as a “holographic” image of a book entitled The Quotable Woman; she saw the cover design, the title, and the contents!
 Finding the experience baffling, she attempted to research the title the next day at UCLA's Research Library.
 Not only did the book not exist, but there appeared to be no collection of quotations specializing in notable women.
 Examining the several of her mother's favorite collections back home, she became indignant when she saw how rare it was for a woman to be included.
 It wasn't long before she came to the realization that she was meant to research and edit such a book, despite having no training or experience for the task.
 The first edition came out in 1978; the sixth edition in 2010.
 It is still in print, 32 years later.

 Editing and teaching career

 As an editor and writing coach, Partnow operates an editorial services business, Editing by Elaine, and has taught adult extension courses on how to get published, public speaking techniques and other subjects.
 She has also been an acting coach and has taught acting at all levels, including challenged children, and directed teenagers in stage plays.

 Personal

-Partnow is married to photographer and documentary videographer Turner Browne.
-Before moving back to the Los Angeles area in 2010, they lived in Florida, Louisiana and Washington state.
-The couple co-authored The Macmillan Dictionary of Photographic Artists and Innovators in 1983.
-Browne is principal videographer and editor for The Quotable Woman Speaks video series.
+She lived in Florida, Louisiana, and Washington state before moving back to the Los Angeles area in 2010.
+She co-authored The Macmillan Dictionary of Photographic Artists and Innovators in 1983 with Turner Browne, who is the principal videographer and editor for The Quotable Woman Speaks video series.